Cause or Correlation?

 About This Interactive Course

 This self-study resource is part of the Computer-Based Maths (CBM) project and works in the Wolfram Cloud.
 It's free and easy to get started using the Wolfram Cloud—sign in with your Wolfram ID or create one.
 No plan is required.
-This full interactive course includes video reviews, chapter quizzes and an independent project.
-A certificate of course completion is available (further certification will be available in the future).
+This interactive course includes video lessons, computational activities, auto-graded questions and a project.